 On the student's Award Notice, the Office of Financial Aid will offer a maximum amount of wages the student can earn in a Federal Work-Study position for the aid year.
 Students earn at least the current minimum hourly wage, however the hourly wage may be higher depending upon the position.

-The Career Center monitors students' total wages earned in the Federal Work-Study Program and will notify both the student and employer when the student is nearing the maximum amount of wages accepted by the student on his or her Award Notice.
+Career Services monitors students' total wages earned in the Federal Work-Study Program and will notify both the student and employer when the student is nearing the maximum amount of wages accepted by the student on his or her Award Notice.